pauljeter/pauljeter-astro/src/content/blog/handling-checkboxes-and-radio-buttons-in-angular-forms.md

 AngularJS makes dealing with forms extremely easy.
 When it comes to two-way data-binding to the way it helps us handle form validation, Angular really helps us process forms.

-We’ve written in the past on the great features of Angular in forms and how to process forms.
+We've written in the past on the great features of Angular in forms and how to process forms.
 Today will be a quick tutorial on dealing with checkboxes and radio buttons in Angular forms.

 There are many different use cases for checkboxes and many different ways we can process them.
-We’ll take a look at the ways to bind checkboxes and radio buttons to data variables and the ways we can tweak them.
+We'll take a look at the ways to bind checkboxes and radio buttons to data variables and the ways we can tweak them.

 ### Setting Up Our Angular Form
-For this tutorial, we will need 2 files. index.html and app.js. app.js will hold all of our Angular code (it won’t be much) and index.html will be where all the action happens.
-Let’s create our AngularJS file first.
+For this tutorial, we will need 2 files. index.html and app.js. app.js will hold all of our Angular code (it won't be much) and index.html will be where all the action happens.
+Let's create our AngularJS file first.

 ```javascript
 // app.js